receptron/graphai/packages/lite/README.md

 };
 ```

-Below is the data-flow diagram, the code above represents.
+Below is the data-flow diagram, the code above represents (the graph is visible only on [Github](https://github.com/receptron/graphai/tree/main/packages/lite#readme)).

 ```mermaid
 flowchart LR